erlwes/WinRM-Cloak/README.md

 1. Look into HTTPS setup with certificates.
 Offer to set up with selfsigned.
 Important in workgroups/non-domain environment

 **WinRM-Cloak (service installer)**
-1. Attempt to start service if successfully created
-3. Verify that it is listening to expected port after starting (method is already in place inside monitor function)
+1. Verify that it is listening to expected port after starting (method is already in place inside monitor function)
-4. Make optional parameter so specify service install folder (some comments on folder ACL?)
+2. Make optional parameter so specify service install folder (some comments on folder ACL?)
-5. Check dependencies (check that binary dependencies are store beside script, or in c:\windows, if not download and unzip?)
+3. Check dependencies (check that binary dependencies are store beside script, or in c:\windows, if not download and unzip?)
-6. Could use parameter sets instead of manual script logic for parameter combos
+4. Could use parameter sets instead of manual script logic for parameter combos
-7. Need to parameterise the secret string on service install

 **WinRM-Cloak-Service (UDP listener/service)**
-1. Try to make sure that the service in not suspicable to script injection attacks
-2. Check if performance of listening loop can be improved
-3. Parameterize open-for-duration (10m/600s for now)
-4. Parameterize secret string.
-Check if non-admins can read service start parameters? yes? no?
-A bit too late if already on server, so might not be a big deal.
-5. Add noninteractice parameter to powershell.exe in service?
+1. Implement actions on service crash, stop or OS-shutdown!

 **WinRM-DecloakAndConnect (client/connect)**
-Needs more work, but seems to work ok for now..
+1. ...